-It's 2018 and many of us have set New years resolutions.
-For many, the habit to kick is smoking.
-Studies show 7 out of 10 smokers would like to quit for good, and the new year is as good as a time as any.
-In northern BC, just over 20% of the population smokes.
+Studies show seven out of 10 smokers would like to quit for good, and the new year is as good as a time as any.
+Here in northern BC, just over twenty percent of our population smokes.

 "Any time is a good time to quit smoking.
-It's the leading cause of preventable death and disease and disability," says Nancy Viney, the Tobacco Reduction Co-ordinator for Northern Health. " In the New Year, you might be wanting to improve your health and quitting smoking is the best thing to do."
+It's the leading cause of preventable death and disease and disability, so anything that will help you be motivated to quit.
+In the new year, you might be wanting to improve your health and quitting smoking is the best thing to do."

-Viney says those who are turning to vaping should be careful as well, as some products contain nicotine.
-And since they are fairly new, they're untested as to how they affect your health over the long term.
+Viney says those who are turning to vaping should be careful as well, as some products contain nicotine, and are fairly new and untested as to how they affect your health.

 READ MORE +